Virginia Women’s Monument Takes Another Step Toward Completion

 Cockacoeske (fl.
 1656 – d.
 1686) Middle Peninsula – A Pamunkey chief who signed the Treaty of Middle Plantation in 1677, reuniting, under her authority, several tribes, as well as establishing the Pamunkey Reservation.
 She ruled for 30 years.

-Mary Draper Ingles (ca. 1732 – 1815) New River Valley – Moved as a teenager to Virginia as a part of the Scots-Irish migration.
-In July 1755, Mary was taken captive by Shawnee Indians during the French and Indian War.
-She escaped, travelling 600 miles back to her home.
-She established the Ingles Ferry which was vital to her rural community.
+Mary Draper Ingles (ca. 1732 – 1815) New River Valley – A Scots-Irish immigrant who moved to Virginia as a teenager, she was taken captive by Shawnee during the French and Indian War.
+She escaped, traveled 600 miles back to her home, and operated the Ingles Ferry, which was vital to her rural community.

 Martha Dandridge Custis Washington (1731-1802) Fairfax – While she was not referred to as First Lady, she was the first woman to hold the position, during George Washington’s presidency, and will serve as the representative for the wives of all eight Virginia-born presidents.